-Our board of directors has determined that all of our directors, other than Messrs.
-Guiffre and Crane, are independent directors, as defined by the applicable NASDAQ rules.
-In making such determination, the board of directors considered the relationships that each non-employee director has with our company and all other facts and circumstances that the board of directors deemed relevant in determining their independence, including the beneficial ownership of our capital stock by each non-employee director.
+Under applicable NASDAQ rules, a director will only qualify as an "independent director" if, in the opinion of our board of directors, such director does not have a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.
+Our board of directors has determined that all of our directors, other than Dr. Fetzer and Mr. Crane, are independent directors, as defined by the applicable NASDAQ rules.
+In making such determination, the board of directors considered the relationships that each such non-employee director has with our company and all other facts and circumstances that the board of directors deemed relevant in determining their independence, including the beneficial ownership of our capital stock by each non-employee director.